Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 1 November 2016

-3 Easy, Healthy Treats You Can Make With Ollie Ingredients
+5 Healthy Treats for Dogs You Can Make With Ollie Ingredients

 Share article

-This treat requires a little more effort, but we think it’s worth it: it has sweet potato, peas, which help maintain healthy bacteria in the gut, and eggs, which are a great source of digestible protein for dogs.
-Preheat your oven to 350 degrees, then combine 3/4 cups of sweet potato puree with one beaten egg.
-Slowly add in one and a quarter to a half cups of whole wheat flour (or use gluten-free if your dog has a wheat sensitivity) until the mixture is thick.
-Stir in the peas, then roll the dough into a quarter inch disc.
-Use a cookie cutter to cut on shapes—or you can just roll the dough into balls.
+This recipe takes a little more effort, but we believe the resulting treat is worth it—and your pup will too.
+In addition to nutrient-packed sweet potatoes, this treat features peas, which help maintain healthy gut bacteria, and eggs, which are a highly digestible protein source.
+To prepare sweet potato and pea treats, preheat your oven to 350 degrees.
+In a large mixing bowl, combine ¾ of a cup of sweet potato puree with one beaten egg.
+Gradually add 1 ¼ to 1 ½ cups of whole wheat flour until the mixture is thick.
+Use gluten-free flour if your dog has a wheat sensitivity.
+Stir in the peas until combined.
+Roll the dough into a quarter-inch thick disc.
+Use a cookie or pizza cutter to cut the treats into shapes, or simply roll the dough into balls.
 Place the dough on parchment paper and bake for 30 to 40 minutes.
-Allow to cool thoroughly.
+Allow the treats to cool thoroughly before serving.
 Bone appetit!

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.